antonlogvinenko/jcp/thread-safety.md

 ## State issues
 Informally, an object's state is its data, stored in state variables such as instance or static fields.
 An object's state may include fields from other, dependent objects; HashMap's state is partially stored in the HashMap object itself, but also in many Map.Entry objects.
 An object's state encompasses any data hat can affect its externally visible behavior.

+Escape

+Definition of immutable object
+Definition of effectively immutable object
+Mutable

+* *Stateless* -- thread safe
-* *Stateless* - thread safe
+* *Immutable* - thread safe
-* Immutable - no problems here
+* *Effectively immutable* - minor safety issues
-* Effectively immutable
-* Mutable - this is a huge problem
+* Mutable - major safety issues